-Special Use Area Noise Measures.
-The following requirements for the Special Use area shall be included as conditions of approval in the development review permit between the applicant and the City of Santee:

-- Any electronic or automatic gate installed at Special Use area access points shall not generate noise levels that exceed 65 A-weighted decibels at the access point.
+- NOI-5: Special Use Area Noise Measures.
+The following requirements for the Special Use area shall be included as conditions of approval in the development review permit between the applicant and the City of Santee: - Any electronic or automatic gate installed at Special Use area access points shall not generate noise levels that exceed 65 A-weighted decibels at the access point.
 The site operator shall provide specifications from the manufacturer prior to gate installation, and the site operator agreement shall include proper maintenance of the gate.
 Proper maintenance shall include response within 1 business day to complaints received by the site operator from residents or received from the City as a result of a complaint regarding nuisance noise as a result of disrepair.
 The response shall detail measures that the site operator will take to address the complaint and a timeline, such as a scheduled maintenance appointment. - Use of the Special Use area as a storage facility shall limit access to the site to the hours of 7:00 a.m. to 7:00 p.m., with the exception of a special after-hours pickup and drop-off location.
 Stored property shall be relocated to or from the after-hours location during normal business hours because access to the regular storage facilities shall be restricted to 7:00 a.m. to 7:00 p.m.
 The after-hours location shall be secured with an additional access gate that can only be opened with a temporary gate code provided through prearrangement with the site operator.
-The after-hours location shall be more than 125 feet from the nearest existing receptors and shall be screened from existing receptors by the regular storage facilities.
+The after-hours location shall be more than 125 feet from the nearest existing receptors and shall be screened from existing receptors by the regular storage facilities. - NOI-6: Noise Barrier Installation.
+A permanent noise barrier shall be installed on the western side of Fanita Parkway from Mast

-Noise Barrier Installation.
-A permanent noise barrier shall be installed on the western side of Fanita Parkway from Mast Boulevard to the project site and on the eastern side of Cuvamaca Street from Mast Boulevard to El Nopal in conjunction with proposed improvements to these roadways.
+Boulevard to the project site, on the eastern side of Cuyamaca Street from Mast Boulevard to El Nopal, and at individual neighborhoods on Magnolia Avenue north of El Nopal in conjunction with proposed improvements to these roadways.
+Installation of a noise barrier on Magnolia Avenue may interfere with current access from apartment buildings to the existing sidewalk.
+In these areas, noise barrier installation would include providing a new walkway adjacent to the wall to provide sidewalk access at existing driveways.
 The noise barriers shall be designed by a qualified acoustical engineer.
-The applicant shall submit an analysis to the Director of Development Services prior to the start of construction that demonstrates that the proposed noise barriers would reduce traffic noise exposure at residential receptors to 65-A-weighteddecibel community noise equivalent level or below on Fanita Parkway and Cuvamaca Street, Noise barriers shall be installed concurrently the following proposed with roadway improvements:
+The applicant shall submit an analysis to the Director of Development Services prior to the start of construction that demonstrates that the proposed noise barriers would reduce traffic noise exposure at residential receptors to 65-A-weighted-decibel community noise equivalent level or below on Fanita Parkway and Cuyamaca Street.
+The noise level on Magnolia Avenue is estimated to exceed 65 A-weighted decibels without project traffic.
+The barrier on Magnolia Avenue shall demonstrate a reduction in noise exposure to a 66-A-weighted-decibel daynight average sound level or below.
+Noise barriers shall be installed concurrently with the following proposed roadway improvements: